Dr. Kathleen Hall

 I had all the trappings of success measured by our culture.
 As a stockbroker at a Wall Street firm, I was set on a model of doing everything faster and better than any of my competitors.
-My life was very well calculated and moving at a planned, orchestrated pace, when one day—in a split second—everything stopped.
+My life was very well calculated and moving at a planned, orchestrated pace.
+One day—in a split second—everything stopped.

-Later, still in New York, I was studying for my commodity boards when I stumbled upon an old copy of Thoreau’s journal in the apartment where I was staying.
+Later, still in New York, I was studying for my commodity boards.
+It was then I stumbled upon an old copy of Thoreau’s journal in the apartment where I was staying.
 I dusted off the front of the book, turned to the first page and it read:

 Little did I know his words would change my life forever.
-My initial response to that famous passage was shock, confusion, and an indescribably immense sadness.
+My initial response to that famous passage was shock, confusion, and an immense and indescribable sadness.
 Was I living deliberately?
 Was I living a mindful life?
 How in the heck did I know what the essential facts of life were?
-And if I die tomorrow, have I really lived at all?
+And if I died tomorrow, have I really lived at all?
 Is living in the middle of this rat race really living?

-I knew nothing about the realities of living in nature, and the mere thought that nature held the possibility of teaching me something both intrigued and terrified me.
+I knew nothing about the realities of living in nature,.
+The mere thought that nature held the possibility of teaching me something both intrigued and terrified me.
 A fundamental shift occurred in that moment, and I knew there was no turning back.
 I made a choice that day that would change my life dramatically and forever.

 A Mindful Life

 One week later, I purchased a farm with an old log cabin that sat by a lake.
 The cabin had no electricity, no water, no gas, no kitchen, and no bathroom.
 I had to hike to the cabin for the first year but was determined to live up to Thoreau’s challenge.
-I was going to face the challenge of living a mindful life.
+Soon, I was going to face the challenge of living a mindful life.
 I would release the life that I had so masterfully orchestrated and designed.
-I would turn this land into a working farm.
-I went to the local country store and bought two pair of overalls, four tee shirts, a pair of working boots and began my journey.
-With each step, I chose to release the life I had so masterfully orchestrated and designed, and I surrendered to the unfolding of a mindful life.
+Realizing I would turn this land into a working farm, I went to the local country store.
+After purchasing two pair of overalls, four tee shirts, and a pair of working boots I began my journey.
+With each step, I chose to release the life I had so masterfully orchestrated and designed.
+As a result, I surrendered to the unfolding of a mindful life.

 The Mindful Living Network

 My choice to surrender had begun and the seeds of the Mindful Living Network were planted deeply in my soul.
-After over 20 years of working the farm, rescuing animals and people, growing and canning our food, I then decided to share what I had learned with the world.
+Because of this, I spent over 20 years of working the farm, rescuing animals and people and growing and canning our food.
+Afterwards, I decided to share what I had learned with the world.
 I knew people wanted to live mindfully with great meaning and happiness, but just did not know how.
-I believed the world need a credible destination to learn about how to live mindfully.
+I believed the world needed a credible destination to learn about how to live mindfully.

-In 2008 Mindful Living and mindfulness was a fringe concept on the margins of society, but over the last 10 years Mindful Living and mindfulness has become a critical core and a centrist concept for the transformation of our health, relationships, work, family, society and our environmental challenges.
+In 2008 Mindful Living and mindfulness was a fringe concept on the margins of society.
+Over the last 10 years Mindful Living and mindfulness has become a critical core and a centrist concept for the transformation of our health, relationships, work, family, society and our environmental challenges.
 As a result we have enumerable research studies revealing the benefits of mindfulness on our health, happiness, and productivity in all aspects of our lives.

-I founded the Mindful Living Network in the woods learning what it had to teach.
-Since then my advice has been featured on most major national media including NBC’s The Today Show, Dr. OZ Show, Huffington Post, CNN Headline News, FOX, CNN International, FOX News, ABC, CBS, NBC, MSNBC, Anderson Cooper 360, ESPN.com, Fortune, Money Magazine, USA Today, Wall Street Journal, New York Times, L.A.
-Times, Associated Press, Business Week, Oprah Magazine, Redbook, Parents, Cosmopolitan, Glamour, Real Simple, Working Woman, Woman’s Day, Oprah & Friends and TEDMED.
+Many major national media shows including NBC’s The Today Show, Dr. OZ Show, Huffington Post, CNN Headline News, FOX, CNN International, FOX News, ABC, CBS, NBC, MSNBC, Anderson Cooper 360, ESPN.com, Fortune, Money Magazine, USA Today, Wall Street Journal, New York Times, L.A.
+Times, Associated Press, Business Week, Oprah Magazine, Redbook, Parents, Cosmopolitan, Glamour, Real Simple, Working Woman, Woman’s Day, Oprah & Friends and TEDMED have all featured my advice.
 I was a weekly guest commentator on D.C.’s WTOP.

 I’ve been the spokesperson for many Fortune 500 Companies including Microsoft, Electronic Arts, Procter and Gamble, Unilever, Princess Cruise Lines, Tempur-Pedic and Darden Restaurants and have been a world thought leader to many corporations.
 In fact, Martha Stewart Publications coined me the “Stress Queen.”
-I’ve worked with many Fortune 500 Companies in the areas of stress, Mindful Living®and work life balance.
+As a result, I’ve worked with many Fortune 500 Companies in the areas of stress, Mindful Living®and work-life balance.
 A few on my client list are McDonald’s, S. C. Johnson, Kimberly Clark, Home Depot, Procter and Gamble, Kellogg Foundation, Turner Broadcasting, Southern Company and Grant Thornton.

-I have authored of four books: Mindful Living Everyday, Uncommon HOPE, A Life in Balance and Alter Your Life while also spending my life volunteering with enumerable organizations that include the Dukes Foundation, nonprofit Habersham Humane Society, nonprofit hospital based cardiac and pulmonary rehabilitation groups and Capitol Area Mosaic.
+I have authored four books: Mindful Living Everyday, Uncommon HOPE, A Life in Balance and Alter Your Life, while spending my life volunteering with enumerable organizations.
+Those include the Dukes Foundation, nonprofit Habersham Humane Society, nonprofit hospital based cardiac and pulmonary rehabilitation groups and Capitol Area Mosaic, to name a few.